Ismat-Samadov/NLP/README.md

 Type 'git add .'
 Type ' git commit -am "version 1"'
 Type 'git push heroku master'
 Now you need to allocate a dyno to do the work.
-Type 'heroku ps:scale worker=1' If you want to check the logs to make sure its working type 'heroku logs --tail' Now your code will continue to run until you stop the dyno.
+Type 'web: python api.py' If you want to check the logs to make sure its working type 'heroku logs --tail' Now your code will continue to run until you stop the dyno.
 To stop it scale it down using the command 'heroku ps:scale worker=0'